ejriffer/DATA-211-Final-Project/README.md

 ## Final Conclusions

+Based on the research conducted above there seems to be three recruit classes that stand out: 2003, 2004, and 2007.
+While 2004 and 2007 seem to have the largest number of successful players, 2003 looks to have the best recruit class, both as a class, and with the most successful individuals.

-Looking into this recruit class, the general consensus seems to agree that this is one of the best classes of all time.
-This class includes players such as: LeBron James, Carmelo Anthony, Chris Bosh, and Dwayne Wade.
+Looking into the 2003 recruit class it includes players such as: LeBron James, Carmelo Anthony, Chris Bosh, and Dwayne Wade.
+These have been some of the most successful players of the modern NBA era.
+So, the measures chosen to reaserch in this project seem to accuratly reflect success on the court.

 ## Sources